mozumder/HTML6/README.md

     </HTML>

-Clicking on a link loads JSON data from the endpoint specified in `MREF` property into a destination data model specified in the `RECEIVER` property.
-This is separate from the DOM.
-The `HREF` property remains as a canonical URL.
-The initial JSON fixtures are in the `<MODEL>` section here, but these fixtures can be in an external link, or implicitly defined by default within the `<BODY>` elements using model references.
-The schema can be defined implicitly via `<FIXTURE>`, or perhaps explicitly by `<MODEL>` elements, or even SQL statements.
+Clicking on a link loads JSON data from the API endpoint specified in `MREF` property into a destination data model object specified in the `RECEIVER` property.
+This is destination model object is separate from the DOM.
+The `HREF` property remains as a canonical URL for the page, and can be used by older browsers that don't support dynamic page updates.
+Older browsers load the canonical `HREF` URL.

+The initial fixture data can be loaded from the `<FIXTURE>` element in a `<MODEL>`, but these fixtures can be loaded via an external link, or implicitly by default from within `<BODY>` elements that contain model references.
+In this example, the `myArticleData` model loads model fixtures from the `<H1>` and `<SPAN>` elements, while the `myImageData` model loads in fixtures from the `<FIXTURE>` elements.
+The overall schema can be defined explicitly by `<MODEL>` elements, or implicitly by `<FIXTURE>`, elements, or even through SQL statements.

 The text sections have `<H1>` and `<SPAN>` tags with a new `MODEL` attribute that defines its content based on the model object data.
 This format is declarative, but can approach SQL's' complexity.
 You don’t need presentation-layer controller/view structures, but this example includes them.